parabirb/jblo/README.md

 - `source` - Link to bot source page.
 - `whois [member]` - Information about member such as name, nicknames, account creation, etc...
 If member left blank, then it will show your information.
 - `vote` - Sends a voting link for Diablo in order to engage users to help grow Diablo.
-- `whatdadogdoing` - Just a fun command that shows some adorable puppers
+- `whatdadogdoing` - Just a fun command that shows some adorable puppers.

 ### Moderation
 #### Moderation commands for Diablo.